ruby-concurrency/concurrent-ruby/doc/promises.out.md

 ## How are promises executed?

 Promises use global pools to execute the tasks.
-Therefore each task may run on different thread which implies that users have to be careful not to depend on Thread local variables (or they have to set at the begging of the task and cleaned up at the end of the task).
+Therefore each task may run on different threads which implies that users have to be careful not to depend on Thread-local variables (or they have to be set at the beginning of the task and cleaned up at the end of the task).

 Since the tasks are running on may different threads of the thread pool, it's better to follow following rules:

--   Use only data passed in through arguments or values of parent futures, to have better control over what are futures accessing.
+-   Use only data passed via arguments or values of parent futures, to have better control over what are futures accessing.
--   The data passed in and out of futures are easier to deal with if they are immutable or at least treated as such.
+-   The data passed in and out of futures is easier to deal with if it is immutable or at least treated as such.
--   Any mutable and mutated object accessed by more than one threads or futures must be thread safe, see {Concurrent::Array}, {Concurrent::Hash}, and {Concurrent::Map}.
-(Value of a future may be consumed by many futures.)
+-   Any mutable and mutated object accessed by more than one thread or future must be thread-safe, see {Concurrent::Array}, {Concurrent::Hash}, and {Concurrent::Map}.
+(The value of a future may be consumed by many futures.)
--   Futures can access outside objects, but they has to be thread-safe.
+-   Futures can access outside objects, but they have to be thread-safe.

 > *TODO: This part to be extended*